mvolkmann/blog/src/zig.md

 in order to test the functions they define.

-Each test is described by the `test` keyword followed by a function name or a test description string and a block of code.
+Each test is described by the `test` keyword followed by a test description string (or a function name) and a block of code.

 The block of code uses functions whose names begin with `expect` to make assertions.
+Calls to these functions must be preceded by the `try` keyword.
 For information about these functions, see the {% aTargetBlank "https://ziglang.org/documentation/master/std/#A;std:testing", "std.testing documentation" %}.

 The `expect` function takes a single argument that must be an expression that evaluates to a `bool` value.
-If the expression can return an error, the `assert` must be preceded by the `try` keyword.
-Otherwise it cannot be preceded by `try`.
-The test will fail if an error is returned.

 The `expectEquals` function takes two arguments which are expressions representing an expected and actual value.